lydtechconsulting/micronaut-postgres-java/README.md

-# Micronaut & Java Demo with a Postgres datavase
+# Micronaut & Java Demo with a Postgres Database

 Demo Micronaut application written in Java exposing a REST API to enable performing of CRUD operations on an entity that is persisted to Postgres.